 Employee Name:

-I certify that I have been trained in the use of the following respirator(s):
+een trained in the use of the following respirator(s):

+1

+2

+3

+4

-This training included the inspection procedures, fitting, maintenance, and limitations of the above respirator(s).
-I understand how the respirator operates and provides protection.
-I further certify that I have heard the explanation of the respirator(s) as described above and I understand the instructions relevant to use, cleaning, disinfecting, and the limitations of the respirator(s).
+understand how the r the inspection procedures, fitting, maintenance, and limitations of the above respirator(s).
+I espirator operates and provides protection.
+I further certify that I have heard the explanation of escribed above and I understand the instructions relevant to use, cleaning, disinfecting, and the irator(s).

 Employee Signature:

 Instructor Signature:

 Date: